jakka351/vac_laser_test/README.md

 **22/10/2020 - Javascript/NODEJS for language?**

-**22/10/2020 - Redundancy in case of bluetoothache** bt connection dies,rpi turns on wifi hotspot that tech can connect to and troubleshoot? rpi could host local web page with control signals sent over that in event of bluetooth failure
+**22/10/2020 - Redundancy in case of bluetoothache** *bt connection dies,rpi turns on wifi hotspot that tech can connect to and troubleshoot?
++rpi could host local web page with control signals sent over that in event of bluetooth failure
-remote testing with no network coverage this could also act as a mechanism to verify machine usage
++remote testing with no network coverage this could also act as a mechanism to verify machine usage
-**read only file system to help avoid sd card **
++**read only file system to help avoid sd card **
-**~~22/10/2020 - Bluetooth Serial out**
++~~22/10/2020 - Bluetooth Serial out

 **Phone App Details**
 Ionic Framework - lightweight front-end (static HTML, CSS and light Javascript – with no CMS)